Take advantage of your equity to finance investments, home improvements or even a much-deserved holiday.

-A home equity loan is a loan in which the equity of a home used as collateral instead of the value of the home itself, like in the case of a mortgage.
+A home equity loan is a loan in which the equity of a home is used as collateral instead of the value of the home itself, like in the case of a mortgage.
 Equity is defined as the difference between the mortgage amount and the value of the home.
 The interest rate for a home equity loan is based on the prime rate plus a margin.
-This type of loan is typically used to finance things like home improvement projects, expensive repairs, medical bills, vehicles, holidays, and college education.
+This type of loan is typically used to finance things like home improvement projects, expensive repairs, medical bills, vehicles, holidays and college education.

 In most cases, a homeowner will have both a mortgage and a home equity loan.
 In some instances, a home equity loan can be used as the primary mortgage type, but this does require plenty of self-discipline and strong budgeting skills.
 Some investors may use the proceeds of a home equity loan to finance the down payment on an investment property.

 Some home equity lines of credit are available for up to 80% of the value of the home, and can be available for up to 30 years.
 The minimum monthly payment can go as low as only the interest due, though this prolongs the payback period and increases the total amount of money that must be repaid.